MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/collect-data-using-enterprise-site-discovery.md

 |11 |Site is using the default browser. |

 #### Zone
-The codes in this table can tell you what zone is being used by IE to browse sites, based on browser settings.
-These codes apply to Internet Explorer 8, Internet Explorer 9, Internet Explorer 10, and Internet Explorer 11.
+The codes in this table can tell you what zone is being used by IE to browse sites, based on browser settings.<br>These codes apply to Internet Explorer 8, Internet Explorer 9, Internet Explorer 10, and Internet Explorer 11.

 |Code |Description |
 |-----|------------|